Sign In / Sign Out

 - Colleges and Schools

 The Office of the University Economist was created by Arizona State University President Michael M. Crow in 2005.
 The office has two primary functions: 1) to administer the Productivity and Prosperity Project (P3), and 2) to respond to strategic and tactical needs of the Office of the President and the university as a whole related to economic development and the university’s role as an economic driver.
 Reports associated with the second function are divided into three sections: public finance, Arizona universities, and Arizona demographics.

 The work of the Productivity and Prosperity Project is divided into four components:

-Since 2013, the Office of the University Economist has contributed to another initiative, the United States-México Policy Analysis Tool (USMexPAT).
+The Office of the University Economist contributed to another initiative, the United States-México Policy Analysis Tool (USMexPAT).
 A website has been dedicated to this project.